Why is my central air short cycling

 Frequently Asked Questions

-How do I know if my air conditioner is short cycling?
+How do I know if my AC is short cycling?

-Signs of short cycling include the AC turning on and off frequently, the house not cooling evenly, and higher than normal energy bills.
+Signs of short cycling include the AC turning on and off frequently, usually in 5-15 minute cycles, and the house not reaching the set temperature.

-What can I do to fix short cycling?
+What should I do if my AC is short cycling?

-You can try changing the air filter, cleaning the condenser coils, and ensuring the thermostat is functioning properly.
+If your AC is short cycling, you should first check the air filter and replace it if it's dirty.
+You can also try adjusting the thermostat settings.
 If the problem persists, it's best to call a professional HVAC technician to diagnose and repair the issue.

 Connect with certified professionals in your area